Dave Dexter Jr.

 David Edwin Dexter Jr. (November 25, 1915 – April 19, 1990) was an American music journalist, record company executive, and producer known primarily for his long association with Capitol Records.
 He worked with many important figures in jazz and traditional popular music, including Count Basie, Peggy Lee, Duke Ellington, and Frank Sinatra.
-Dexter is also known for his role in Capitol's turning down the early singles by The Beatles as well as his subsequent decisions regarding their packaging, and his sometimes altering their recordings for the American market.
+Dexter is also known for his role in Capitol's turning down the early singles by the Beatles as well as his subsequent decisions regarding their packaging, and his sometimes altering their recordings for the American market.

 Jazz and pop career

 Dexter was born and raised in Kansas City, Missouri.
 His career in music began in journalism, as he wrote about music for the Kansas City Journal-Post and then for Down Beat magazine in the late 1930s and early 1940s.
 During this time, he produced an album entitled Kansas City Jazz which documented his hometown's jazz scene, showcasing such talents as Count Basie, Lester Young, and Big Joe Turner.

 In 1943, Dexter joined Capitol Records, established the previous year, initially writing press releases and doing other publicity work, but eventually rising to the position of A&R representative.
-Over the next three decades, he signed some of the biggest names in music to the label, including Frank Sinatra, Stan Kenton, Peggy Lee, Nat King Cole, Duke Ellington, Woody Herman and Kay Starr.
+Over the next three decades, he signed some of the biggest names in music to the label, including Frank Sinatra, Stan Kenton, Peggy Lee, Nat King Cole, Duke Ellington, Woody Herman, Kay Starr, and Julia Lee.
 He produced the first Dixieland recordings to reach the music charts, and was responsible for the landmark 1944 collection The History of Jazz.
 He also compiled a series of world music albums, Capitol of the World, which showcased music from around the world, which included over 400 titles from 1956 into the early 1970s.
 Capitol of the World LPs included German Beer Drinking Songs, A Visit to Finland, Kasongo!
 Music from the Belgian Congo, and other titles.
 He also served as editor of the company's own publication, Capitol News.
 His productions included the Duke Ellington classic "Satin Doll".

 Dexter wanted the label to focus more on jazz than on rock and roll and hit singles.
 In a 1956 memo, he complained that the music business was being driven by the tastes of children, and derided current hits by such artists as Elvis Presley and Guy Mitchell as "juvenile and maddeningly repetitive."